Quantum vacuum energy and geometry of extra dimension: Introduction

 In the case that the size of the extra dimensions is large, such as the dark dimension scenario, we should work in the higher dimensional setup because the Kaluza-Klein (KK) mass scale can be lower than the temperature of the universe.
 In particular, when we discuss the evolution of the higher-dimensional bulk spacetime in the semiclassical approximation, we have to know the vacuum expectation value (VEV) of the higher-dimensional energy-momentum tensor~$\Lvev{T_{MN}}$.
 Similarly to the case of $\rho_{\rm eng}$ in the previous paragraph, $\Lvev{T_{MN}}$ can also be divided as $\Lvev{T_{MN}}=\Lvev{T_{MN}}^{\rm fin}(R)+\Lvev{T_{MN}}^{\rm UV}(\Lct)$.
 The four-dimensional (4D) energy density is related as $\rho_{\rm eng}=\int d^ny\,\Lvev{T_{tt}}$ and $\rho_{\rm cas}(R)=\int d^ny\,\Lvev{T_{tt}}^{\rm fin}(R)$, where $y^m$ ($m=1,2,\cdots,n$) are the coordinates of the extra dimensions.
 The purpose of this paper is to clarify how the cancellation of $\Lvev{T_{MN}}^{\rm UV}$ occurs.
 To simplify the discussions, we consider a five-dimensional (5D) theory compactified on an orbifold~$S^1/Z_2$.
 There is one concern about the cancellation.
 In contrast to $\rho_{\rm eng}$, the 5D quantity~$\Lvev{T_{MN}}$ can have a nontrivial dependence on the extra-dimensional coordinate~$y$.
 It is well known that the mode functions with a specific KK level have different profiles for 5D scalar, spinor and vector fields if the geometry is not flat~\cite{Gherghetta:2000qt}.
 In other words, 5D fields feel the background geometry differently depending on their spins.
 Therefore, a bosonic and a fermionic contributions to $\Lvev{T_{MN}}^{\rm UV}$ might have different profiles for $y$.
 If this is the case, it is impossible to cancel them with each other.
 We will clarify the contributions to $\Lvev{T_{MN}}$ from 5D scalar and spinor fields for a general background geometry of the extra dimension, and study the possibility of the $\Lvev{T_{MN}}^{\rm UV}$ cancellation.

 The paper is organized as follows.
 In the next section, we provide a brief review of the calculation of the vacuum energy density and the pressure in 4D effective theory, and derive the conditions required to cancel the $\Lct$-dependent part.
 In Sec.~\ref{5D_EMT}, we calculate the VEV of the 5D energy-momentum tensor~$\Lvev{T_{MN}}$ by using the 5D propagators.
 In Sec.~\ref{cutoff_dep}, we discuss the dependence of $\Lvev{T_{MN}}$ on the cutoff energy scale~$\Lct$, and its cancellation among bosons and fermions.
 Sec.~\ref{summary} is devoted to the summary and discussions.
-We have collected our notations in App.~\ref{notations}, the definitions of the basis functions for solutions to the mode equations in App.~\ref{basis_fcns}, and the derivation of the 5D propagators in App.~\ref{derivation:5D_propagator}.
+We have collected our notations in App.~\ref{notations}, the explicit component expressions of the Riemann tensor and the Einstein equation for our metric ansatz in App.~\ref{Einstein_eqs}, the definitions of the basis functions for solutions to the mode equations in App.~\ref{basis_fcns}, and the derivation of the 5D propagators in App.~\ref{derivation:5D_propagator}.
 In App.~\ref{LM_expansion}, we derive approximate expressions of various quantities for large momentum.